 New WADA Code

 The World Anti-Doping Code is the document that brings consistency to anti-doping rules, regulations and policies worldwide.
 On 1 January 2015 a revised code will take effect.
-At its meeting on August 7 2014, the AOC Executive approved in principle changes to the AOC Anti-Doping By-Law to make it compliant with the new WADA Code.
+At its meeting on November 21 2014, the AOC Executive approved the new AOC Anti-Doping By-Law to make it compliant with the new WADA Code.
 Both documents are available below.

 WADA has developed Model Rules, Guidelines and Protocols to assist signatories such as International Federations, National Olympic Committees and National Anti-Doping Organisations, such as ASADA, implement the new code.
 View the WADA Model Rules, Guidelines and Protocols here>>>